seppog/Digital-Media-for-Exhibition-Design/README.md

 # Lecture Digital Media and Exhibition Design
-Materials for the lectures Digital Media in the Master Program Exhibition Design at IDK/FH JOANNEUM more to come
+Materials for the lectures Digital Media in the Master Program Exhibition Design at IDK/FH JOANNEUM<br>
+(more to come)

 links to software:<br>
 Reaper is the DAW of choice we use: https://www.reaper.fm/<br>